IAM RoadSmart: Structure

-Stuart Donaldson was elected chair in 2021 succeeding Derek McMullan, who was elected chairman in October 2019 - taking over from Ken Kier OBE, former executive vice president of Honda Motor Europe.
-Current vice presidents of the IAM include former BBC Crimewatch presenter and safety campaigner Nick Ross and former transport minister Sir Peter Bottomley MP.
+Stuart Donald was elected chair in 2021 succeeding Derek McMullan, who was elected chairman in October 2019 - taking over from Ken Kier, former executive vice-president of Honda Motor Europe.
+Current vice-presidents of the IAM include former BBC Crimewatch presenter and safety campaigner Nick Ross and former transport minister Sir Peter Bottomley MP.

+Antony Kildare was appointed chief executive officer of IAM RoadSmart in August 2022.

 Membership

 Anyone with a full driving licence can join IAM Roadsmart as an associate member.
 Full membership requires passing the IAM's advanced test (but there are exemptions for people with suitable emergency services or military driving qualifications).
 Trainees are called associates, and instructors observers.

 Membership fees are paid to both head office and the local group.
 Full membership is renewable annually at £38 to head office, and many local groups charge around £20 yearly.
 Associates pay £149 once to the Head Office to join, which includes the first attempt at the advanced test.

 Despite the name Advanced, only a few months' experience (one year in Northern Ireland, because of speed restrictions on newly qualified drivers) are necessary to become an associate.
 Many people report the value in joining the IAM early in their driving careers, because it helped them to avoid typical new driver accidents.

 There are four levels of IAM membership, which represent the increasing skill levels.
 IAM entry level is considered a foundation in advanced motoring, which is easily achievable by most people.
 It requires only a rudimentary grasp of the police system of driving.
 At a higher skill level, a F1RST is awarded to those who pass their advanced test and achieve a score of 1 in virtually every category.
 An IAM F1RST is considered to be at least as high as standard as a RoSPA Gold.
 Moving up to a much higher skill level are Masters and Masters with distinction (described below).